 - Privacy.
 Personal information is collected, used, retained, disclosed, and disposed to meet the entity’s objectives.

-Every report includes security as part of the common criteria.
-Management can choose which of the other trust services categories they’d like to include in the examination.
+Every SOC report includes security as part of the common criteria.
+Management can choose which of the other trust services categories to include in the examination.
 For instance, if you believe a service provider is dealing with confidential information, then that trust services category should be included.

 What Do the Trust Services Criteria Apply To?

-The Trust Service Criteria apply to the following system components during a SOC 2 examination:
+The Trust Service Criteria apply to the following system components during a SOC 2 audit:

 - Infrastructure.
 Physical structures, IT, and other hardware, including facilities, computers, equipment, mobile devices, and telecommunications networks